SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Thunderous Strike

-During your turn, when you deal lightning or thunder damage to a large or smaller creature, you can also push it up to 10 feet away from you.
+During your turn, when you deal thunder damage to a large or smaller creature, you can also push it up to 10 feet away from you.

 ### Level 8

 * Divine Strike

 You gain the ability to infuse your weapon strikes with divine energy.
-Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 lightning damage to the target.
+Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 thunder damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 ### Level 10